 We wear poppies to remember.

 There was a time when the only “vendors” to ask for permission to stand outside a store or at a church’s exit were the folks who sold poppies (usually VFW, American Legion, or Auxiliaries from either group).
-Like the spring flowers the paper poppies imitate, they appeared in spring leading up to Memorial Day.
+Like the spring flowers the paper poppies imitate, they appeared in weeks leading up to Memorial Day.

 When I go to the grocery store or big box department store today, however, I am accosted by school kids who want to “bag my groceries” for a donation to their extracurricular activities or Girl Scouts hawking their oh-so-delicious cookies (why don’t they go door to door like my sister and daughter did?).
 “Donate for a tootsie roll…” I don’t even know what that group supports!